0xshikhar/SonicAgentHub/README.md

 5. **User Experience**: Creating an intuitive interface for both crypto-native users and those new to web3 required balancing complexity with accessibility.
 6. **Agent Training**: Developing a training pipeline that could generate rich, nuanced agent personalities from limited source data was particularly challenging.

-## 🔮 What's next for The Agent Chain
+## 🔮 What's next for SonicAgents Hub

-The Agent Chain is just getting started.
+SonicAgents Hub is just getting started.
 Our roadmap includes:

 1. **Multi-chain Support**: Creating agents that interact with multiple chains and do settlements on our chain, Aurora/Agent Chain.
 2. **Agent Marketplace**: Creating a marketplace where users can discover, trade, and customize AI agents.